| |

 Transportation & Infrastructure

-- The Chamber believes that proper investment in transportation systems and infrastructure is a crucial component of a thriving economy.
-The Wichita region depends on proper investments in roads, bridges, rail, transit, and airports, as well as water, utility, and military installation infrastructure (McConnell Air Force Base).
-The federal government should equitably tax and distribute funding to address these critical infrastructure needs, including for regionally significant projects identified by the South Central Kansas Transportation Coalition.
+• The Chamber believes that proper investment in transportation systems, energy, and infrastructure is a crucial component of a thriving economy.
+The Wichita region depends on investments in roads, bridges, rail transit, and airports, as well as water, utility, and military installation infrastructure (McConnell Air Force Base).
+The Chamber supports reforms to the Southwest Power Pool (SPP) that would place restrictions on rapidly increasing SPP-directed spending.
+The Federal government should equitably tax and distribute funding to address these critical infrastructure needs, including regionally significant projects as identified by the South Central Kansas Transportation Coalition.

 Healthcare

-- The Chamber urges congress to make necessary changes to the Affordable Healthcare Act so businesses, especially small businesses, may afford to offer health insurance to their employees.
+• The Chamber urges Congress to make necessary changes to the Affordable Care Act (ACA) so businesses, especially small businesses, may afford to offer health insurance to their employees.
 The federal government should allow small businesses to enter into Associated Health Plans to offer better coverage at lower costs.
+Making health coverage more affordable for small businesses would not only support employees but also stimulate economic growth by enabling businesses to invest more in expansion, hiring, and innovation.

 Workforce Development & Education

-- The Chamber supports a strong workforce pipeline and policies that seek to attract, engage, and retain diverse talent.
+• The Chamber supports a strong workforce pipeline and policies that seek to attract, engage, and retain diverse talent.
 The federal government should promote, not discourage, participation in the labor force.
 Appropriate investments in job training, workforce development and childcare programs that encourage employment are critical to economic growth in the United States and the Wichita region.
-The Chamber supports Kansas’ status as a right-to-work state to improve our workforce competitiveness and protect workers against being fired if they decline to pay union dues.
+The Chamber supports Kansas’ designation as a right-to-work state to enhance workforce competitiveness and protect workers against being fired if they decline to pay union dues.
 The Chamber supports policies that provide opportunities for veterans, transitioning service members, and military dependents to quickly transition into the workforce.
-The Chamber supports criminal justice reform and programs that help recipients of government assistance obtain employment.
-The federal government should encourage and fund education and training programs to enhance systems of diverse and inclusive educational options tailored to individual students as they enter the workforce.
+The Chamber supports criminal justice reform and initiatives that facilitate workforce reentry for individuals who have been incarcerated, as well as programs that help recipients of government assistance obtain employment.